zuzann18/Predictive-Analysis-of-FIFA/README.md

 # Predictive-Analysis-of-FIFA
-Predictive Analysis of FIFA World Cup 2022
-# World Cup Analysis Project

-## Overview
-This project aims to analyze and predict outcomes of the FIFA World Cup, leveraging a data-driven approach to explore patterns, performances, and predict future match results.

 ## Objectives
 - To analyze historical data of World Cup matches.
-- To predict match outcomes based on statistical modeling.
+- To predict match outcomes of the FIFA World Cup 2022 based on statistical modeling.

 ## Feature Engineering:
 New features were engineered, including FIFA rankings and match-specific variables like team groupings for the World Cup.
 These features are predictors that significantly influence match outcomes and were included to enhance model accuracy.